Get details about our clinical trials that are currently enrolling patients.View Clinical Trials

 The lymphatic system carries disease-fighting white blood cells throughout the body.
 It includes:

-Lymph: Fluid that carries lymphocytes, a type of white blood cells, through the body in a network of lymph vessels, which are like tiny veins.
+Lymph: Fluid that carries lymphocytes, a type of white blood cell, through the body in a network of lymph vessels, which are like tiny veins.
 Lymph helps fight against infection and cancer.

 Lymph nodes: Tiny, bean-shaped masses in the underarm, pelvis, neck, abdomen and groin.
 They filter lymph and store white blood cells to help the body fight disease.